 - Clothing should be worn that will minimize exposed skin surfaces.
-Avoid short sleeved shirts, tank tops, skirts or shorts. - Closed toe and closed heel shoes are required.
-Personnel wearing flip flops and sandals will not be allowed into any laboratory.
+Avoid short-sleeved shirts, tank tops, skirts or shorts.
+Avoid loose clothing or clothing that is too big. - Closed toe and closed heel shoes are required.
+Personnel wearing flip-flops and sandals will not be allowed into any laboratory.
 Faculty, staff, and students should not be allowed to conduct experiments or procedures when wearing flip flops and sandals. - Standard personal protective equipment (PPE) for all personnel working with hazardous chemicals, at a minimum, is: eye protection and disposable gloves. - Only safety glasses or goggles that meet the current American National Standards Institute (ANSI) safety standards should be worn when handling chemicals to avoid eye contact.
-When necessary, use a face shield with splash goggles to prevent eye and face exposures to corrosives. - Wear an apron over clothing when working with hazardous chemicals that could cause serious injury from splashing chemicals upon skin contact. - Wear appropriate heavy chemical resistant gloves over disposable gloves when handling hazardous chemicals that are corrosive upon skin contact (Consult faculty or staff and the Material/Safety Data Sheets). - Remove gloves when leaving the laboratory or when using computers to prevent contamination
+When necessary, use a face shield with splash goggles to prevent eye and face exposures to corrosives. - Wear an apron over clothing when working with hazardous chemicals that could cause serious injury from splashing chemicals upon skin contact. - Wear appropriate heavy chemical resistant gloves over disposable gloves when handling hazardous chemicals that are corrosive upon skin contact (Consult faculty or staff and the Material/Safety Data Sheets). - Remove gloves when leaving the laboratory or when using computers to prevent contamination (doorknobs, surfaces...etc).

-- (doorknobs, surfaces...etc). - Clean glassware and return to storage promptly.
+• Clean glassware (test tubes, beakers, etc.) and return to storage promptly.
 Clutter near sinks, aisles and egresses invite accidents.
 Follow good housekeeping practices.